loimos/loimos/README.md

 |                         | 1     |                   | Writes out individual-level state transitions.
 Can be or-ed with other options|
 |                         | 2     |                   | Writes out all exposures.
 Can be or-ed with other options                     |
 |                         | 4     |                   | Writes out all visit overlaps.
 Can be or-ed with other options                |
-Note that the values for `OUTPUT_FLAGS` .
-All output options for

 ## Running the Code